-- Single-station smoke detectors shall receive their primary power from the building wiring (hard wired) when such wiring is served from a commercial source and shall be equipped with battery backup. - The detector shall emit a signal when the batteries are low. - Wiring shall be permanent and without a disconnecting switch other than those required for over-current protection.
+In new construction and in newly classified Group R-3.1 occupancies, required smoke alarms shall receive their primary power from the building wiring where such wiring is served from a commercial source and shall be equipped with a battery backup.
+Smoke alarms shall emit a signal when the batteries are low.
+Wiring shall be permanent and without a disconnecting switch other than as required for overcurrent protection.

-EXCEPTION: Smoke detectors may be solely battery operated when installed in residential occupancies of not more than two dwelling units under a common roof.
+EXCEPTION: Smoke detectors may be solely battery operated when installed in residential occupancies of not more than two dwelling units under a common roof in existing occupancies.